Pi-hole and Unbound on Raspberry Pi 4: Private DNS and Network-Wide Ad Blocking

 - Unbound → performs recursive DNS resolution locally

-- DNSSEC → validates DNS responses cryptographically
+- DNSSEC → cryptographically validates DNS responses

 Pi-hole